 I’m Ava Blackstone, and this is a day in my life.

-source site I start my day when the sun comes up, so I can get tons of work done before the kids wake up.
+go to site I start my day when the sun comes up, so I can get tons of work done before the kids wake up.

 I drag myself out of bed an hour later, annoyed and grumpy.
 Fun fact—my hair sticks out like a lion’s mane.
 No, there will not be pictures.